- January 2024

 By providing your name and University ID number, you are agreeing to live within that Residential Engagement Community for the entire academic year.
 Students choosing to live in RECs do not have the option of moving to other campus locations during the academic year.
 Please note that some RECs are co-ed; contact the appropriate group contact regarding the possibility of shared bathroom facilities.
 Finally, note that current RECs are not guaranteed acceptance for the following academic year.

-Visit our Residential Engagement Communities page for a current list of communities and contacts.
+Visit our Residential Engagement Communities page for more information.

-If you are going to be an RA for Fall 2020 you will participate in this online process.
-At your scheduled date/time you will need to log-in, update contact information, select a meal plan, and accept the Housing and Dining Agreement.
+If you are going to be an RA for the fall semester you will participate in this online process.
+When instructed, you will need to visit the housing portal to update contact information, select a meal plan, and accept the Housing and Dining Agreements.